How To Use Muriatic Acid To Lower Your Pool’s Alkalinity

 Muriatic acid is one of the best products to lower both your pH and total alkalinity.
-It is one one of the most corrosive forms of acid and its use goes from swimming pool care to metal and brick cleaning.
-Great care must be taken to ensure you're safe around this kind of acid.
+It is also one of the most corrosive forms of acid and its uses go from swimming pool care to metal and brick cleaning.
+Great care must be taken to ensure you are safe around this kind of acid.

 Some have said that by leaving the pH alone, your pool's alkalinity will decrease on its own.
 This is false.
 The fill water in Albany, OR where I was the pool operator and had taken care of dozens of pools, had a pH of 8.2 and an alkalinity of 30 ppm.
 Only adding sodium bicarbonate to raise the alkalinity, or muriatic acid to lower it, would have any affect on the alkalinity.
 Rain did as well, but that proves the statement below.

 We live in a physical world.
 Newton's first law states that "every object will remain at rest or in uniform motion in a straight line unless compelled to change its state by the action of an external force."
 This is true in physics and true with pool water chemistry.

 20 Mule Team Borax will effectively increase your pH, while baking soda is absolutely ideal for raising the total alkalinity.
 Your can use certain products from your grocery store with great confidence.
 Never fall for the "professional strength product" or "especially for pools" routine.
 It's called marketing for a reason.

 This seems to be a common theme with many pool owners.
 What should I do I when I have low pH and high alkalinity?
 If I add muriatic acid, it lowers the alkalinity, but my pH goes too far down.
 It's the yo-yo effect that can drive you crazy.
 There's an easy solution and it almost FREE.
 Yeas I said almost, because the free thing I'm talking about it AIR.
 That's right.
 All of this stuff around us, and we're going to use it to our advantage.